 POLICY 29.
-SUSTAINABLE PRACTICES AND SYSTEMS WITHIN A.S.
+SUSTAINABLE PRACTICES WITHIN A.S.

-Associated Students should continually demonstrate its role as a campus leader in sustainability standards, and provide opportunities for students and staff within AS to reduce their environmental impact.
+A) Associated Students has continually demonstrated its role as a campus leader in sustainability standards, and the willingness of students and staff within AS to further educate themselves about how to reduce their environmental impact.

-- A) Sustainable practices to be utilized within AS Spaces and offices and at AS events: - 1) Utilize natural lighting by using task lights and natural lighting (i.e., desk and floor lamps) rather than turning on lights in the middle of the day. - 2) Unplug appliances such as coffee makers when not in use and turn off power strips at the end of each work day. - 3) Turn off overhead lights when not in use. - 4) Have increased signage in offices. - a) Put signage around light switches to remind people to turn off lights when leaving the room. - b) Put signage around the offices outlining how to recycle and where. - 5) Use the free green cleaning products from Custodial Services. - 6) Create a policy around the separation of printers/copiers and computer areas where food is prepared/reheated/eaten. - 7) When feasible, paperless practices should be maximized to minimize waste by the Association.
+- B) Sustainable practices to be utilized within AS Spaces and offices. - 1) Utilize natural lighting by using task lights and natural lighting; rather than turning on lights in the middle of the day. - 2) Unplug appliances when not in use.
+About sixty percent (60%) of the building occupants do not unplug their appliances when not in use. - 3) Turn off office lights when not in use. - 4) Have increased signage in offices. - a) Put signage around light switches to remind people to turn off lights when leaving the room. - b) Put signage around the offices outlining how to recycle and where. - 5) Use the free green cleaning products from Custodial Services. - 6) Create a policy around the separation of printers/copiers and computer areas where food is prepared/reheated/eaten. - 7) When feasible, paperless practices should be maximized to minimize waste by the Association. - a) Web-based catalogs, directories, applications, and programs should be utilized over paper. - b) Double-sided printing should be utilized at all time, unless single-sided required. - 8) Implement clear signage around bins for recycling; promote better practices in offices. - 9) Offices should provide and utilize bins of scratch paper to be re-used and printed on. - 10) Utilize the recycling and composting bins in place, and expand where needed. - 11) Any event that utilizes student fees must have composting and recycling bins available, with the goal as close to a zero waste event as possible.